Retaining Clients Through Generational Connections

 To enhance your clients charitable giving and financial planning, advisors should also discuss the strategic transfer of noncash assets such as real estate, collectibles, and business interests.
 These assets can hold profound value for families and open up discussions about how they can be used to further philanthropic interests.

 Consider Greater Houston Community Foundation as part of your trusted circle of advisors, providing valuable insight and support in navigating the complexities of charitable planning.
-With the Foundation as your philanthropic partner, advisors can guide families in:
+With the Community Foundation as your philanthropic partner, advisors can guide families in:

-- Establishing Value: Help families understand the true value of noncash assets, including their potential for charitable donations, sales, or as bases for future family ventures.
+- Establishing value: Help families understand the true value of noncash assets, including their potential for charitable donations, sales, or as bases for future family ventures.

-- Asset Transition Plans: Develop transition plans that respect family values and commitments while ensuring the sustainable management of noncash assets through future generations.
+- Asset transition plans: Develop transition plans that respect family values and commitments while ensuring the sustainable management of noncash assets through future generations.

-- Legacy Building: Highlight ways noncash assets can serve both personal and philanthropic goals.
+- Legacy building: Highlight ways noncash assets can serve both personal and philanthropic goals.
 For instance, a family business might be positioned to support community initiatives or scholarships in the family’s name.

 While any conversation with a client’s child or grandchild can enhance the likelihood of client retention, discussing philanthropic goals creates a rich opportunity for meaningful engagement.
 By fostering connections rooted in shared values and community impact, advisors can bridge generational gaps that often lead to disconnects.
 The relationships you build today will not only sustain your practice but also enrich lives across generations, fostering a brighter future for families and communities alike.

 As a premier philanthropic organization in Houston, Greater Houston Community Foundation has the expertise and resources to help you and your clients achieve their charitable goals.
 By partnering with us, you can tap into our knowledge of the community, our experience in creating customized giving plans, and our ability to create meaningful impact.
-We’re committed to helping you and your clients make a difference in the lives of those around us.
-Contact Andrea Mayes today to discover how our expertise can seamlessly integrate your clients’ charitable giving goals into their estate planning strategies.

 More Helpful Articles by Greater Houston Community Foundation: